robzr/sub2rbl/Readme.md

 **Logging**

-sub2rbl logs to syslog, so use the logread command to view the log
+sub2rbl logs to syslog, so use the logread command to view the log.

 **Config**

 sub2rbl runs out of the box with sane settings.
-Config options are stored in /etc/config/sub2rbl and are overridable with cmdline options.
+Config options are stored in /etc/config/sub2rbl and are overridable at runtime with command line arguments.  sub2rbl -h for a list of arguments.

 **Installation**